 Get answers to your questions about Family Law in Alberta

-Yes, our fee structure for Family law legal services is highly competitive, especially when the evaluation takes into account the experience and effectiveness of our Family law lawyers, Kristy L. Moore and Matthew Pagels and the overall strength and reputation of our law firm.
+Yes, our fee structure for Family law legal services is highly competitive, especially when the evaluation takes into account the experience and effectiveness of our Family law lawyers, Kristy L. Moore and Matthew Pagels and the overall strength and reputation of our Edmonton law firm.

 In a dispute over parent's rights, which is considered most important: the mother's rights or the father's rights?